appcircleio/appcircle-docusaurus/docs/publish-module/publish-variables/index.md

 ## FAQ

-### How to change environment variable and exchange between steps?
+### How to change environment variable and exchange it between steps?

 In the Appcircle Publish module, the steps within a Publish flow operate independently.
 This means that each step is executed in a separate, clean runner environment.
 This feature allows steps to run independently and individually.
 Therefore, to exchange environment variables between steps, the modified ENV value needs to be saved as an output variable.

 Below is an example of how this can be done.
 Once an ENV variable is modified in a step and saved to the output direction, it will become accessible in another step.

 - For first step.
 Suppose we create a release note using the [**Publish Release Note Component**](/workflows/common-workflow-steps/publish-release-notes) during the build process.
-We want to modify and use this release note in the Publish process.
+We then want to modify and use this release note during the Publish process.

 ```bash